 Sure, many are single parents who must work and look after kids; some have high stress jobs with long hours.
 Still, God knows this, and when we work with Him, He will guide us to all truth.

+Debt trap?
+Thats right?
+Households have fallen in a debt trap and are digging one hole to fill another.
+They use many credit cards.
+They pay minimum on each, and they dig a deeper hole monthly!
 On June 15 2009, the Bank of Canada said, “surging household debt is emerging as the greatest risk to Canada’s financial system.”

 According to Vanier Institute of the Family’s 2009 Report, issued February 2010, “from a household perspective, there will continue to be high unemployment for sometime, income growth will remain weak, and there is an urgent underlying need for many families to repair and/or strengthen their household balance sheets… For far too many, there is too little income, too much spending, too little saving and too much debt.”